-The Studio Theater’s season of mostly Russian plays is serving an explosive dose of “Black Milk,” an inventive and disturbing look at the underside of the new capitalist Russia.
+The Studio Theater’s season of mostly Russian plays is serving an explosive dose of “Black Milk,” an inventive and disturbing look at the underside of the new capitalist Russia by Vassily Sigarev, a 27-year-old Russian playwright quickly making a name for himself.
 The exceedingly dark comedy is receiving a first-rate production here, superbly acted by a cast headed by Holly Twyford and Matthew Montelongo.

 Sigarev holds a caustic view of the chaotic and lawless brand of capitalism that has enveloped post-Communist Russia, and he’s not afraid to express it.
 He does so with biting humor and acerbic, profanity-laced dialogue peppered with Moscow street slang.
 His message is pointed and his characters succinctly defined in this play, which received two simultaneous productions in Moscow in 2002, and a 2003 staging at London’s Royal Court.

 “Milk” follows Sigarev’s earlier work, “Plasticine,” another hard-edged piece that won prizes in Russia and was also produced by Royal Court.
 Studio is using Sasha Dugdale’s translation for the London production but has Americanized the script.

 Michael Phillippi’s effective setting is a dreary railroad station in an isolated rural village, where trains pass through but seldom stop.
 The place “smells of armpits,” and the two rows of grimy seats in the center should be avoided without a newspaper covering.
 On the floor in the corner sleeps an old drunk, one of the esteemed customers of the station’s ticket clerk who in her spare time makes cheap vodka for the locals.
 She’s just trying to get by.